 where, following the previous notation, $a_1''(a_2'')$ is the bosonic operator field of the incoming signal (idler) field, $a_1'''(a_2''')$ is the outcoming field and $G>1$ is the chosen gain in the JM, see Fig.~\ref{MWProtocol}.
 Measuring the operator $O\equiv Ga_2^{\prime\prime\prime\dag}a_2'''-(G-1)a_1^{\prime\prime\prime\dag}a_1'''$, in which the number of photons of signal and idler beams are subtracted with weights corresponding to the JM gain, and therefore are implementable via photocounters, we obtain the following expression:

 In order to obtain the ratio between the SNR of the classical protocol and the one involving the JM, we follow the same approach as in Eq.~\eqref{Eq10}.
-It is straightforward to see that the third term corresponds to the measurement presented above, $\langle x_1''x_2''-p_1''p_2''\rangle$, and since the first term is a constant and the second term is small for $N\ll1$, the improvement with respect to the classical protocol is close to the one of $\langle x_1''x_2''-p_1''p_2''\rangle$, see supplementary material for detailed calculations~\cite{supp}.
+It is straightforward to see that the third term corresponds to the measurement presented above, $\langle x_1''x_2''-p_1''p_2''\rangle$, and since the first term is a constant and the second term is small for $N\ll1$, the improvement with respect to the classical protocol is close to the one of $\langle x_1''x_2''-p_1''p_2''\rangle$, see supplementary information for detailed calculations.

 As can be seen, the implementation of this protocol in microwave technology requires photocounters.
 Up to date, several proposals have been studied to achieve photodetection in the microwave regime~\cite{Romero,Peropadre,Fan,Sathyamoorthy,Kindel}, which can be extended to photocounters.
 In this work, we have observed that measuring correlations between the signal and idle beams in a single quadrature provides no gain with respect to the classical protocol and hence, more than one quadrature has to be measured at the same time.
 Even though we expect that this behavior is generic, we do not have a general proof.
-The photon number operator provides the complexity of measuring more than one quadrature correlation and its implementation might be the easiest way to do perform the measurement.
+The photon number operator provides the complexity of measuring more than one quadrature correlation and its implementation might be the easiest way to perform the measurement.

 For completeness, let us analyze the case in which the photocounters are not perfect.
 The gain of the whole protocol could therefore be defined as the product of the theoretically predicted gain multiplied with the photocounter efficiency.
-The latter is modeled by adding a beam splitter of reflectivity $\chi$ before the photocounter~\cite{supp}.
+The latter is modeled by adding a beam splitter with reflectivity $\chi$ before the photocounter (see supplementary information).
 Considering that both photocounters have the same efficiency, one finds